 There are tons of teas to choose from in Japan, but some are particularly warming.
-For example, black tea, Chinese Pu-erh tea, ginger tea, cinnamon tea, and citrus tea are all highly recommended.
+For example, black tea, Chinese Pu-erh tea, ginger tea, cinnamon tea, and citrus tea are all great for keeping warm.
 Many of my friends and coworkers say that ginger tea with honey is the best way to keep warm in the winter.

 Another way to stay warm with a drink is to have a cup of sake, Japanese rice wine.
 Many glass sake bottles are microwave safe, ready to put in the oven.
 My favorite happens to be amazake, a sweet, thick, white sake with low alcohol content.

 Japan has some really great warm winter foods.